snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step1.md

 This object also requires providing functors to the `porosity`, `speed`, and `characteristic_length` parameters.

-Porosity is defined as auxiliary variable here:
+Porosity is defined as an auxiliary variable here:

 !listing htgr/generic-pbr-tutorial/step1.i block=AuxVariables

-and set equal to the `bed_porosity` parameter that is equal to 0.39.
+and set equal to the `bed_porosity` parameter of 0.39.
-`speed` is a functor that is computed automatically by the Navier-Stokes FV action, and `characteristic_length` is only used for computing Reynolds numbers which are not required in step 1; therefore we set `characteristic_length = 1` for now.
+`speed` is a functor that is computed automatically by the Navier-Stokes FV action, and `characteristic_length` is only used for computing Reynolds numbers, which are not required in Step 1; therefore, we set `characteristic_length = 1` for now.

-### Setting up the thermal-hydraulics problem
+### Setting up the Thermal-Hydraulics Problem

 The thermal-hydraulics problem is set up using the finite volume Navier-Stokes action.
 This action is discussed in detail [here](https://mooseframework.inl.gov/source/actions/NSFVAction.html).